The information below reflects prior years. When information for 2020/2021 becomes available it will be posted here.

 What is Annual Giving Campaign?

-Annual Giving Campaign (formerly known as Direct Appeal) is our annual fundraising campaign.
-The Annual Giving Campaign helps provide a stable long-term source of income to our school, providing approximately $200,000 per year.
+Annual Giving Campaign is our annual fundraising campaign.
+The Annual Giving Campaign helps provide a stable long-term source of income to our school.

 Donating is an important way families and community members help maintain Madera’s excellent educational programs.
 Even if you regularly contribute to our school through community service, your financial support is crucial as monetary donations fund key elements of our educational program at all levels.